Dear journal …

-Today I am suggesting journaling – for you, and for your bride, and for myself.
+Today I’m suggesting journaling – for you, and for your bride, and for myself.
 I know a number of guys who do this, and all of them think it does good things for them.
 Then there are those (like myself) who don’t do it, either for lack of time, or because we see no benefit.
 I’ll list some benefits below, after my challenge to try it for a month.
 Pick a method (hard copy or computer) and a time each day (or a place in your routine) and just do it for a month.
-Write about what you are doing, your current problems and frustrations, what you need to do, how you feel, the people around you, and so on.
+Write about what you’re doing, your current problems and frustrations, what you need to do, how you feel, the people around you, and so on.
 Be sure to write about your bride and your marriage.
-See here for a getting started guide.

 - Improved immune system – and probably more oxytocin